TheDancerCodes/FlickrFindr/README.md

 * You may be prompted with "Unlinked gradle project" -> Select "Import gradle project" and select the option to use the gradle wrapper
 * You may also be prompted to change to the appropriate SDK folder for your local machine
 * Once the project has compiled -> run the project!

+## Setup!

+You need to secure your API key  without pushing to remote repository.

+Here are the steps:

+1. Create a file named `secrets.properties` in the root directory of the project.
+2. Paste your API KEY in secrets.properties using this format
+    * `FLICKR_API_KEY=YOUR-API-KEY`
+3. Sync the project or Rebuild.